 - Student success and a skilled workforce benefit the college and community

-The colleges provides organization, coordination, and program supervision.
+The college provides organization, coordination, and program supervision.
 A faculty advisor is required to counsel the student during the semester and visit the employer.
-The faculty advisor works closely with the student to identify three learning objectives that relate to the student's career goals to be accomplish by the end of the semester.
+The faculty advisor works closely with the student to identify three learning objectives that relate to the student's career goals to be accomplished by the end of the semester.
 The faculty advisor determines the student's grade based on feedback from the employer and student performance.

 Faculty Advisor Requirements: